vaidaabelkyte/Project-for-Emerging-Technologies-2017/README.md

 <h3><i>Project Overview</h3>
 <p>
 In this project I have created a web application in Python to recognise digits in images.
-User can visit the web application through their browser (instructions below - How to run the application).
-User can draw an image containing a single digit in the canvas, and the web application will respond with the digit contained in the image.
+User can visit the web application through their browser (instructions below - How to run the application).<br> User can draw an image containing a single digit in the canvas, and the web application will respond with the digit contained in the image.
 I used tensorflow and flask to do the project.
 </p>